 Designed to give students the experience in presenting a scientific study to an audience of their peers.
-Students prepare and present two professional 25 minute visual presentations to students and faculty.
-One presentation is in the area of biochemistry/cell biology/molecular biology and the other in the area of ecology/population biology/ evolution/ wildlife biology.
-Information for the presentation is derived from reading the primary literature
+Students prepare and present two professional oral presentations to students and faculty.
+Presentations can include topics of chemistry/ biochemistry/cell biology/molecular biology/ecology/population biology/ evolution/origins/wildlife biology.
+Information for the presentation is derived from reading the primary literature in these areas and choosing a primary research paper as the focus of the presentation.
+Alternatively, a student may present original laboratory research they have done at TMC or during a summer research project.
+The presenter must do background literature research for their topic and be able to address questions asked by the class or professor.
+Students must have a senior status.